 The good news is that high quality 1:1 baluns (aka feedline, isolation and or choke baluns) can usually eliminate this type of noise or RFI when installed in the feedline close to your equipment.
 Note the term "high quality" which means if you think the price is a good deal, the chances are the balun is not!
 Additionally, having one installed at or near the feedpoint of your antenna is not only beneficial to your transmitted signal, but can also be a first line of defense in the war against noise.
 This type of balun should generate high levels of choking impedance on the bands where the noise is the is most noticeable while having negligible insertion loss to any incoming signal.

-Be aware that baluns claiming extreme levels of choking impedance typically use cores that are not well suited for use on HF frequencies and also have a fairly high insertion loss.
+Be aware of baluns claiming extreme levels of choking impedance!
+To achieve these levels they typically use cores that are not well suited for use on HF frequencies and also have an elevated high insertion loss.
 These baluns should be considered as suspect and avoided especially if from unknown sources.

 It should be noted the air wound coaxial chokes sometimes called "ugly baluns", have very limited effectiveness and tend to have a very narrow peak of choking impedance.
-Also, baluns wound on low permeability cores such as iron powder types are basically worthless.
-Conversely baluns wound with high permeability cores to artificially increase the measured choking impedance also have very high insertion losses.
+Also, baluns wound on low permeability cores such as iron powder types are basically worthless when used for a 1:1 balun.
+Conversely baluns wound with high permeability cores to artificially increase the measured choking impedance also run hotter when in operation.